rveciana/d3-raster-tools-docs/_posts/2016-11-29-shaded-relief.md

 {% endhighlight %}

 * Once the shaded relief data is known, the image of the shaded relief is calculated taking the closest pixel for each image pixel
+* Note that the alpha value is the inverse of the calculated hillshade value, as [explained here](http://gis.stackexchange.com/questions/144535/how-to-create-transparent-hillshade).
+Using this, the shades will be much sharper, and the flat zones won't add noise to the colored image